PetoiCamp/OpenCat/README.md

 OpenCat software works on both Nybble and Bittle, controlled by NyBoard based on ATmega328P.
 More detailed documentation can be found at the [Petoi Doc Center](https://docs.petoi.com).

 To configure the board:
-1. Select your robot and board version.
+1. Open the file OpenCat.ino, select your robot and board version.
 #define BITTLE    //Petoi 9 DOF robot dog: 1 on head + 8 on leg

 #define NyBoard_V1_0

 2. Comment out ```#define MAIN_SKETCH``` and upload.
 Upload and follow the serial prompts to proceed